Yuki’s Vocalists

 Click here for more information.

 See-Saw – Began in 1993 as a three-member group consisting of Yukiko Nishioka, Chiaki Ishikawa and our Yuki Kajiura.
 In April 1994, Yukiko left the group to continue her writing career.
-From 1995 until 2001, the group was separated.
-Officially, the group is still in activity but their last work is the single Kimi wa Boku ni Niteiru (as the 4th ending theme of the anime Gundam Seed Destiny) released in August 2005.
-Since this date, Chiaki wrote 7 singles and 3 albums.
+From 1995 until 2001, the group was separated. and continue from 2001 to August 2005 with their last work being single Kimi wa Boku ni Niteiru.
+Officially, the group is still in activity.
+Since this date, Chiaki has been doing solo career.

 Click here for more information.